envato/event_sourcery/docs/core-concepts.md

    action.
 Actions include      ─▶│   Reactor   │      │  Projector  │◀─ ┐     projects data into a
 emitting new events into the ─ ┘  │             │      │             │    ─ ─       projection.
 store and/or triggering side      └─────────────┘      └─────────────┘
+    effects in the world.
 ```

-A typical Event Sourcery application will have multiple projectors and reactors running
+A typical Event Sourcery application will have multiple projectors and reactors running as background processes.

 ### Event Stream Processors